davisethan/davisethan.github.io/index.md

 ![Olivetti Faces](assets/images/olivetti_faces.png)

 Linear algebra is the foundation of ML pillars that include principal component analysis (PCA) for dimensionality reduction [[7]](#additional-research-references).
 I wrote proofs of correctness for numerical linear algebra eigenvalue decomposition (EVD) and singular value decomposition (SVD) algorithms, the QR method and the power method with deflation [[8, 9]](#additional-research-references).
 I went on to implement these numerical algorithms in C, requiring specialized loop fusion to prevent numerical underflow [[10]](#additional-research-references).

+Data structures and algorithms (DSA) are core to efficient computation.
+They are also classic demonstrations of problem-solving for software engineering.
+In a 400-page textbook that I authored, I introduce over 20 categories of strategies for solving DSA problems, and when to use them [[11, 12]](#additional-research-references).
+Over 120 DSA problems are presented with production software solutions, unit tests, explanation, and complexity analysis.
+The textbook is also available in the format of a <a href="https://medium.com/data-structures-and-algorithms-dsa" target="_blank" rel="noopener noreferrer">Medium publication</a>.

+Triangle counting is used to analyze graphs such as social networks where a dense cluster of triangles indicates the existence of a community.
+I implemented triangle counting in Java and the Apache Spark framework [[13]](#additional-research-references).
+I also wrote documentation for how I created an Apache Spark cluster of AWS EC2 instances for distributed, cloud computing execution of my algorithm in my publicly available software repository.
+This documentation can also be accessed as a <a href="https://medium.com/@davisethan/spark-cluster-in-aws-ec2-8cd3e0992d99" target="_blank" rel="noopener noreferrer">Medium post</a>.

 ### Additional Research References